BryanWilhite/Blog/presentation/entry/2012/2012-08-13-ria-services-and-ef-entities.md

 ## Do not forget to use System.ServiceModel.DomainServices.Client for the Client

-When you don’t use `System.ServiceModel.DomainServices.Client` on the Client, you will not be able to use LINQ extensions on `EntityQuery&lt;T&gt;`. …I don’t think most people still using RIA Services will run into this problem because this problem should appear when trying to re-factor a mature Silverlight project to support RIA Services.
+When you don’t use `System.ServiceModel.DomainServices.Client` on the Client, you will not be able to use LINQ extensions on `EntityQuery<T>`. …I don’t think most people still using RIA Services will run into this problem because this problem should appear when trying to re-factor a mature Silverlight project to support RIA Services.
 Following samples like “[WCF RIA Services](http://www.silverlight.net/learn/advanced-techniques/wcf-ria-services/wcf-ria-services-(silverlight-quickstart))” or “[Walkthrough: Creating a RIA Services Solution](http://msdn.microsoft.com/en-us/library/ee707376(VS.91).aspx)” where you check “Enable WCF RIA Services” in the “New Silverlight Application dialog box” should give you a client-side reference to `System.ServiceModel.DomainServices.Client` for free.

 ## The standalone MetadataType classes can have members of type object for convenience.